Facebook Pixel

 Leaflet Bulletin Board

 Printing is much cheaper in larger numbers, so buying 10,000 copies will mean that each leaflet carries a significantly smaller cost.
-It also means that you can expect to pick up more customers through a wider reach when you've distributed them all.
+It also means you can expect to pick up more customers through a wider reach when you've distributed them all.

 Leaflet distribution methods

-Flyers In A Mailbox
+Flyers in a Mailbox

 5 pro tips for an effective leaflet design